 3. The Medicare Advantage Open Enrollment Period

 The Medicare Advantage Open Enrollment Period runs from January 1 to March 31.
-During this period you can return to Original Medicare Part A and Part B, or sign up for a different Medicare Advantage plan.
-Any changes you make start on the first day of the month following your changes.
+You can return to Original Medicare Part A and Part B during this period or sign up for a different Medicare Advantage plan.
+Any changes start on the first day of the month following your changes.

 4. Medicare Special Enrollment Periods

-People who qualify for special enrollment can sign up for a Medicare Advantage plan, Medicare Part D plan, or they can make changes to existing health care plans.
+People who qualify for special enrollment can sign up for a Medicare Advantage plan or Medicare Part D plan, or they can make changes to existing health care plans.

 To be eligible for special enrollment, one or more of the following situations must apply to you:

 - You are moving from one service area to another.